 Press Release – Reclaim Finance and Greenpeace France

-Friday 2nd April 2021 – In order to dissuade its most climate-conscious shareholders from tabling a new climate resolution to the Annual General Meeting taking place at the end of May, Total has just announced, in a report detailing the resolutions, additional measures relating to the group’s decarbonization objectives.
-None of them aim to change the forecasted 50% increase in its hydrocarbon production by 2030.
+Friday 2nd April 2021 – In order to dissuade its most climate-conscious shareholders from tabling a new climate resolution to the Annual General Meeting taking place at the end of May, Total has just announced, in a report detailing the resolutions, additional tiny measures relating to the group’s decarbonization objectives.
+However, none of them aim to change the forecasted increase in its hydrocarbon production by 2030.
 Reclaim Finance and Greenpeace France therefore join calls from the likes of the Children’s Investment Fund Foundation (CIFF), for Total shareholders to commit to voting against the group’s climate strategy and to table their own climate resolution

 In a notice for its upcoming AGM on 28th May (1), Total announced a number of minor improvements to the climate strategy, which it plans to submit to a shareholder vote along the principle of Say on Climate: